Student Catalog

 Return Requirements and Failure to Return

 It will be required for a student to return to class before the end date of the LOA to review material previously covered.
 However, until the student has resumed the academic program at the point he or she began the LOA, the student is considered to still be on the approved LOA.
-(If an LOA occurs anytime during a “quarter in progress” student will be required to return to HCN and re-start the quarter in its entirety).
+(If an LOA occur anytime during a “quarter in progress” student will be required to return to HCN and re-start the quarter in its entirety).

 For students required to return early, the days the student spends in class before the course reaches the point at which the student began his or her LOA must be counted in the 180-day maximum for an approved leave of absence.
 That is, a student repeating coursework while on an LOA must reach the point at which he or she interrupted training within the 180 days of the start of the student’s LOA.